IJSComplexMatter/dtmm/doc/datamodel.rst

    >>> field_data = dtmm.illumination_data(shape, wavelengths,
    ...       pixelsize = pixelsize)

-Here we used a :func:`.waves.illumination_data` convenience function that builds the field data for us.
+Here we used a :func:`.field.illumination_data` convenience function that builds the field data for us.
 We will deal with colors later, now let us look at the field_waves data.
 It is a tuple of two `ndarrays` and a scalar :

 .. doctest::